X01XX/Unorthodox-Expert-System/README.md

 Squares that are only in one region have a special significance, see "Limiting an Optimistic Union" in theory.html.

 A number of important processes can be run in parallel, without being slowed down by needing to change shared memory.
+See the file: Screenshot at 202023-08-11 16-21-30.png

 There is extensive use of Boolean Operations.